 - be organized by the provincial curriculum learning standards

 Assessment for determining grades should not include:

 - homework (which is primarily used for formative assessment purposes)

-- group work
+- certain types of group work

 - behavioural issues